Oct. 23 – Get Out the Vote: March to the Polls

 Nancy Shoemaker, co-founder of grassroots organization OpenUpAAUW.org

-Prepare to vote on the proposed AAUW Membership bylaws amendment that removes the requirement of a degree to become an AAUW member.
 This amendment will open our membership to anyone who supports our mission of equity for all women and girls through research, education, and advocacy.
 The AAUW national board and AAUW-IL state board support this amendment.

 Feb.
-21, 7:30 pm: A Community’s Guide to Human Trafficking
+2024: A Community’s Guide to Human Trafficking

 Presenter: Elisa Munoz

-The Chicago Branch, in partnership with the Jane Addams Branch will present A Community’s Guide to Human Trafficking presenter with Elisa Munoz, the Human Trafficking Victim Coordinator for the State’s Attorney’s Office Human Trafficking Unit in Chicago. https://www.cookcountytaskforce.org/ Elisa has been in the anti-human trafficking field for 4 years.
+The Chicago Branch, in partnership with the Jane Addams Branch presented A Community’s Guide to Human Trafficking presenter with Elisa Munoz, the Human Trafficking Victim Coordinator for the State’s Attorney’s Office Human Trafficking Unit in Chicago. https://www.cookcountytaskforce.org/ Elisa has been in the anti-human trafficking field for 4 years.
 She is a member of the Core Team of the Cook County Human Trafficking Task Force.

+We learned the facts about exploitation and the crucial role community members have in trafficking prevention.
+Program recording link.
 Human Trafficking doesn’t discriminate based on race, gender or geographical location.
 It happens everywhere, be it downtown Chicago, the wealthy suburbs, or the rural parts of the state.
 What does differ is the way in which victims of human trafficking are viewed and treated by law enforcement and the legal system.
 Victims of human trafficking are protected under United States and Illinois law.

 Jan.
-13, 2024: Paid Family & Medical Leave
+2024: Paid Family & Medical Leave

 AAUW IL has been working on a bill to provide insurance for folks to take paid medical and family leave.
 One of the reasons that women have less earning power and fewer retirement resources is that often, it is the woman who leaves the job force to care for ailing parents, in-laws, siblings, partners, and children.
 This legislation, when passed, will allow all workers to take paid family and medical leave.
 Sarah Labadie, of Women Employed, will share the ups and downs of getting this complicated legislation passed.
 Developing and passing legislation is how we get AAUW values working for everyone.
 Link to the program recording.